LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 ## What is a computer?

-At a basic level, a computer is a list of information stored in memory combined with some operations that can be performed on the information in memory.
+At a basic level, a computer is a list of information stored in memory, combined with some operations that can be performed on the information in memory.
 At any time, a computer has a state that is defined by the set of values at each of the locations in memory.